delta-io/delta/docs/source/delta-uniform.md

 - The table must have column mapping enabled.
 See [_](delta-column-mapping.md).
 - The Delta table must have a `minReaderVersion` >= 2 and `minWriterVersion` >= 7.
 - Writes to the table must use <Delta> 3.1 or above.
 - Hive Metastore (HMS) must be configured as the catalog.
-See [the <AS> documentation](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html) for how to configure <AS> to use Hive Metastore.
+See [the HMS documentation](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html) for how to configure <AS> to use Hive Metastore.

 ## Enable <Delta> UniForm